arjanvaneersel/aepp-sdk-rust/README.md

 This is an SDK for the [Aeternity](https://www.aeternity.com/) Epoch API for the Rust programming language.

+The SDK is in a very early stage of development.

 ## Documentation for API Endpoints

 ### API version: 0.25.0